 Apply Even Pressure

+As you begin caulking, maintain even, light pressure on the trigger of the caulking gun.
+This provides a consistent flow of caulk, helping to prevent gaps and lumps in the bead.
 Take your time.
-To ensure a professional look, it’s important to use steady hands and consistent light pressure.
+To ensure a professional look, it’s crucial to use steady hands and consistent light pressure.
 This can be especially challenging in an RV with limited space, so work slowly and deliberately.

-Here are some great silicone caulking tips:
+Here are some more fantastic silicone caulking tips:

 Smooth the Caulk

+Pay close attention to these tips and tricks for smoothing out caulking because they can make the difference between a shoddy-looking job and one with a nice finish.
 After applying the caulk, use a wet finger to smooth it out.
 You can also use a caulk tool.
 Simply wet your finger or smoothing tool slightly with water or denatured alcohol and smooth the bead to create a clean, smooth finish.

 Note that spraying the area may work better in some cases because it helps prevent the excess caulk you tool/smooth off from sticking to the surrounding area, making clean-up easier.
 However, if you’re using tape (which we always do!), this tends to be much less of an issue.